 What Causes Keratosis Pilaris?

 Keratosis pilaris occurs as a result of the buildup of keratin.
 This is a hard protein that protects the skin from harmful substances and infections.
 This buildup forms a plug that blocks the opening of a hair follicle.
 The exact reason for this buildup remains unclear, but it’s believed to be related to genetic factors or other dry skin conditions like atopic dermatitis (eczema).
-For those with skin of colour, the plugged hair follicles might also make the skin look darker or discoloured.
+For those with skin of colour, the plugged hair follicles might also make the skin look darker or uneven.

 Other Skin Conditions That Cause Rough and Bumpy Skin

-- Folliculitis: this is an inflammation of the hair follicles.
+This is an inflammation of the hair follicles.
 It is often caused by bacterial or fungal infections.
 Unlike keratosis pilaris, folliculitis can be itchy or painful.
 It may also present with red, pustule-like bumps.

-- Atopic Dermatitis: also known as eczema, this can cause itchy and inflamed skin.
+Also known as eczema, this can cause itchy and inflamed skin.
 Affected areas can appear dry, scaly and occasionally have tiny bumps.

-- Heat Rash (Prickly Heat or Miliaria): this is caused by blocked sweat ducts.
+In general, this is caused by blocked sweat ducts.
 Heat rash leads to small, itchy and red bumps.

 If you are experiencing symptoms that you believe might be keratosis pilaris, but you’re unsure, you should consult a dermatologist.